 Liquid collagen supplements are also easy to incorporate into your daily diet.
 However, measuring them could be a challenge.
 Nevertheless, they come in a variety of fun flavors and most people enjoy taking them.

 Collagen supplements are also available as capsules or tablets that are pre-dosed or pre-measured.
 But their only downside is that one capsule is usually not enough for a day, and individuals may have to take at least two or more capsules.
 But the upside is they are convenient and easy to carry with you.
 Certain collagen capsules are meant for topical application.

 Collagen is increasingly being used in skin care and beauty products.
 However, when applied to skin, collagen does not penetrate it.
 Topical application of collagen only gives short-term radiance, glow, and a youthful appearance.
 It is best to take collagen orally for long-term results.
 In addition, some ingredients like vitamin C that are found in anti-aging and anti-wrinkle creams stimulate collagen production in the skin.

 - Collagen Injections

-Collagen injections contain bovine collagen and equine collagen as they resemble human collagen.
+Collagen injections contain bovine collageni XNatural protein found in the connective tissue of cows used as a supplement and food additive. and equine collageni XA protein found in the tendons of the horses used in the antibiotics to prevent post-surgical infections. as they resemble human collagen.
 These injections are commonly used as fillers under the eyes, lips, etc., to give them a fuller look.
 They also help reduce fine lines, wrinkles, and scars.